-Caroline is trying to be strong for us, but she misses him too.
+C is trying to be strong for us, but she misses him too.
 She had already taught him some tricks, and she was looking forward to spending more time with him after her school year is over in a couple of weeks.
 The house just feels deflated and empty without him.

 Now that we are on the other side and the worst couple days are behind us, I can see the light at the end of the tunnel, but man, those were some excruciating days.

-Besides missing our sweet puppy, I was racked with guilt and second-thoughts, and Becca was utterly heart-broken.
+Besides missing our sweet puppy, I was racked with guilt and second-thoughts, and R was utterly heart-broken.
 Despite that, she was very mature about it all.
 Not once has she blamed me or taken out any of her grief on the rest of us.

 After spending most of Thursday and Friday in bed, she finally perked up a bit yesterday.
-We went to Target to get some new pool floats, and she enjoyed hanging out in the pool with Paul and Caroline and playing with sidewalk chalk without being on puppy duty.
+We went to Target to get some new pool floats, and she enjoyed hanging out in the pool with Paul and C and playing with sidewalk chalk without being on puppy duty.
 It was a balm to my frazzled nerves to see her laughing and smiling again.